Namespace Standard · Draft for Comment

 Governance

 This section describes two distinct things: first, the abstract governance model that any coordination namespace requires; second, the specific stewardship arrangement proposed for the Dillweed implementation.
 These are separable.
 The model could in principle be implemented by a different operator; the Dillweed implementation is one instantiation with specific, documented continuity properties.
+The operational details of DNSO governance are specified in the Governance Framework and the DNSO Operations Charter.

 8.1 The Abstract Governance Model